suryansh-tech/master-html5canvas/README.md

 ## installisition part

+- Install the ffmpeg [ you will get in this repo code ]

 # Lets Code baby

 as we want the animation happens on scroll based. so 1st we make a scroller div warpped with a parent. this scroller div is always sticky and scrolls over the parent div